Our List Of Christmas Books for Babies and Toddlers

 Publisher: Gibbs M. Smith Inc, 2012

-Jennifer Adams cleverly introduces babies to colours and to Charles Dickens with this bold concept book.
-This classic story is summarised by the use of single objects (e.g. black hat, silver chains, gold star), some well-known phrases and clever illustrations.
+Jennifer Adams cleverly introduces babies to colors and Charles Dickens with this bold concept book.
+This classic story is summarised by the use of single objects (e.g. black hat, silver chains, gold star), some well-known phrases, and clever illustrations.

 That’s Not My Santa